 As Bid Builders and Bid Managers, we have come to understand both sides of the procurement process.
-When it comes to why companies choose to award contracts to vendors – it all doesn’t come down to just price.
-In fact, when you read through every line of an RFP, you will come to understand that they are built to be purposely vague – especially when it comes to how they choose to award contracts.
+When it comes to why companies choose to award contracts to vendors, it all doesn’t come down to just price.
+In fact, when you read through every line of an RFP, you’ll come to understand that they’re built to be purposely vague — especially when it comes to how they choose to award contracts.

 In most cases, agencies award contracts to the lowest bidder.
-“Lowest bidder” is pretty cut and dried.
+“Lowest bidder” is a clear-cut term.
 So, in cases where a product is quoted the lowest against its competitors, the bid will be awarded to that company.

 A contractor, business entity, or individual who has submitted a bid or proposal that fully conforms in all material respects to the Invitation for Bids (IFB)/Request for Proposals (RFP) and all of its requirements, including all form and substance — NIGP Institute for Public Procurement

 So, a “responsive bidder” means that the bidder has completed all the forms and requirements outlined within the RFP.
 Any deviation from the outlined requirements would be considered a non-responsive bid.
-For you, the vendor, it is important to review the RFP with a fine comb and highlight any requirements requested from the agency.
-When the procurement team reviews each requirement, you are guaranteed more points when your response is considered fully compliant.
+For you, the vendor, it’s important to review the RFP with a fine-tooth comb.
+This way you can highlight any requirements requested from the agency.
+When the procurement team reviews each requirement, you’re guaranteed more points when your response is considered fully compliant.

-A “Responsible bidder” goes further beyond the financial and technical capacity requirements of an agency.
-Do not get us wrong, it is very important to be a company in good financial standing and you must be able to deliver the technical requirements.
-However, vendors receive high “responsible” marks if they are in good standing within the community.
-Bad reviews, relationships, or reputations will lower their review marks, or sometimes, eliminate them from the pool of responses altogether.
+A “responsible bidder” goes further beyond the financial and technical capacity requirements of an agency.
+Do not get us wrong, it’s very important to be a company in good financial standing.
+And, you must be able to deliver the technical requirements.
+However, vendors receive high “responsible” marks if they’re in good standing within the community.
+Bad reviews, relationships or reputations will lower their review marks, or sometimes eliminate them from the pool of responses altogether.